 With Chrome OS, there are two popular routes to go for hardware.
 The route you should choose will depend on the content you are planning to show, your budget, and the location of your digital signage.

 Chromebox Commercial 2 by AOPEN

-The Chromebox Commercial is a step up from the Chromebit.
-It’s tougher, more powerful, and subsequently more expensive.
+The Chromebox Commercial is powerful.
 It can handle playing videos, large amounts of content with animations, and digital signage with multiple zones.
-In our testing we’ve found it to be more reliable than the Chromebit when running in the digital signage environment of all day, every day.
+In our testing, we’ve found it to be reliable when running in the digital signage environment all day, every day.